 Financial records must be kept so that:

-The Charity meets its legal and other statutory obligations, such as Charity Acts, Companies Act, HMRC requirements and common law, and the board of Trustees (“the Board”) discharges its responsibilities.
+The Charity meets its legal and other statutory obligations, such as Charity Acts, Companies Act, HMRC requirements and common law, and the board discharges its responsibilities.

 The Charity meets the contractual obligations and requirements of funders in relation to accounting for monies in accordance with those contracts.

-The Charity will maintain its accounts using a financial software package approved by the Board supported by a clear audit trail of hard copy papers.
-Its records must include:
+The Charity will maintain its accounts using a financial software package approved by the Board.
+Its electronic records must include:

 A cashbook analysing all the transactions appearing on the bank accounts, which is reconciled to the bank statements on a regular basis and not less than quarterly.